manav1411/feedForward/README.md

 // cd to server and paste this 'node --env-file=config.env server' and run
 // cd to client and run 'npm run dev'

+// just a test change from ziyad to see that i can make edits to the repo properly